galen-elfert/rmatcher/README.md

 # rmatcher
 OpenCV for locating resistors in a pile.

+Both the Python scripts and the C++ rmatcher program require the OpenCV library.
+Detailed instructions for installing opencv can be found here: https://www.learnopencv.com/install-opencv3-on-ubuntu/

-Requires opencv, numpy, and matplotlib python packages.
+The Python version also requires the numpy and matplotlib packages.

-The simplest way to install all dependencies is to use the Conda package manager (https://conda.io/docs/user-guide/install/download.html).
+The simplest way to install the python dependencies is to use the Conda package manager (https://conda.io/docs/user-guide/install/download.html).

 To recreate the conda environment: